jira-assistant/jira-assistant/README.rst

 Features
 ========

-* Quering the Jira platform to fulfill the excel file.
+* Currently using the Jira platform to gather the necessary information to complete the Excel file.
-* Create new stories on the Jira platform.
+* Able to create new stories on the Jira platform as needed.
-* Multiple defined procedures (retrieving additional info, customized filter and etc.) can be choosed and combined to process the Excel file.
+* There are multiple defined procedures available to retrieve additional information, apply customized filters and more, which can be combined to process the Excel file.
-* Sorting the Excel rows based on multiple sorting algorithms which can be choosed and combined.
+* The Excel rows can be sorted using multiple sorting algorithms that can also be combined as per your requirement.

 Author
 ======